 At first sight, a paystub (or check stub) can be baffling.
 All of those lines, numbers, and abbreviations!
 But with a little guidance, and perhaps your reading glasses, paystubs are actually pretty straightforward.

-A paystub, often called a paycheck stub, check stub or pay slip, is the official record of an employee’s compensation.
-Every pay period, you’ll get a paystub.
-Your pay period’s total earnings, deductions from that total, and your net pay following those deductions are all displayed.
+A pay stub, often termed a paycheck stub, is the official record detailing an employee's paycheck and compensation.
+Every pay period, you'll get a paystub.
+Your pay stub example will display the pay period's total earnings, deductions like tax withholdings, and your net income after those deductions.

 GENERAL INFORMATION